Acute Myeloid Leukemia (AML): Chemotherapy

 If you get chemotherapy, you will likely meet with a hematologist/oncologist before treatment starts.
-This doctor specializes in treating blood cancers like leukemia with chemotherapy.
+This doctor specializes in treating blood cancers such as leukemia.
 The doctor will talk with you about your treatment and what you might expect.

 Chemotherapy for AML is often given in phases.
 This gives the medicines a better chance of working well.
 The treatment phases of AML include:

-Remission induction.
+Remission induction or induction therapy.
 The goal of this phase is to quickly kill as many leukemia cells in the blood and bone marrow as possible.
-This usually puts the leukemia into remission.
+This often puts the leukemia into remission.
 Remission means you don't have signs or symptoms of the cancer.

 Consolidation (intensification) therapy.
 The goal of this phase is to kill any remaining leukemia cells and keep you in remission.

-Chemotherapy in the first two phases can be intense.
-You may need to spend some time in the hospital.
-Younger patients often get stronger chemotherapy.
-Older patients may get slightly less strong treatment.
+Chemotherapy can be intense.
+You may need to spend a lot of time in the hospital.
+Younger people often get stronger chemotherapy.
+Older adults may get slightly less strong treatment.

 Treatment in the remission induction phase

-During this first phase of treatment, you will likely need to stay in the hospital.
+During this first phase of treatment, you will likely need to stay in the hospital for 3 to 5 weeks.
 You may be kept in isolation.
 This is to help protect you from other people's germs.
-You get chemotherapy through a vein (IV).
-You usually get a combination of 2 medicines.
+You get chemotherapy through a vein by an IV (intravenous) line.
+You often get a combination of 2 medicines.
 This makes it more likely that the treatment will work well.
 Which medicines you get and how long you receive them depends on factors such as your age and overall health.